Whats on offer.

 The wisdom of Zen Buddhism explored through images.
 A unique single session workshop, looking at the causes of stress and dissatisfaction — and discovering a clearer, more peaceful way of being.
 Using visual guides and a series of thought experiments inspired by Zen, we’ll explore how perception shapes reality and how changing how we see changes how we live.

-Half Day Online workshop.
-Available 7 days a week (online), (1-on-1 or up to 4 people).
+Private Half Day Deep Dive (Online) Available 7 days a week (online), (1-on-1 or up to 3 people).

 "I highly recommend this workshop.
 If you are familiar with the ideas, the visual focus will allow you to grasp them in a different and more immediate way; and if you are not, it will make for an effective and original introduction.
 A great way to spend a day!" - Geoff, Oxford